 3. DRAINAGE SYSTEM MAINTENANCE

-Jefferson Parish is surronded by rivers, lakes, bayous, and canals, therefore we must use drainage canals and pumping stations to remove storm water as quickly as possible into the surrond waterways outside the levee system.
+Jefferson Parish is surrounded by rivers, lakes, bayous, and canals, therefore we must use drainage canals and pumping stations to remove storm water as quickly as possible into the surrounding waterways outside the levee system.

-The Jefferson Parish Department of Drainage and the City of Kenner Public Works Department has a regular program of drainage system maintenance.
+The Jefferson Parish Department of Drainage and the City of Kenner Public Works Department have a regular program of drainage system maintenance.

 4. FLOOD HAZARD